icebox827/damian-rush/README.md

 - cd into the game directory.
 - Run  ```npm install```.
 - Open in a browser.
-- left click to jump.
+- Enter your name.
-- Double to jump twice.
+- Click start to begin the game.

 ## Tests